 WHERE: Camp Adair, Hunua

-WHO: Kahikitea Team and Nga Manukura Year 7 tamariki
+WHO: Kahikatea Team and Nga Manukura Year 7-8 tamariki

-FOR HOW LONG?: Two nights and three days
+FOR HOW LONG?: Three nights and four days

-COST: $80.00 due by 3.30pm Friday 24 February, 2017.
-This can be paid in installments and either online or in person at our school office.
+COST: $100.00 (this will be confirmed during Term 4 2018).
+Final payment due by 3.30pm Thursday 31 January, 2019.
+This can be paid in instalments and either online or in person at our school office.
 The school is heavily subsidising the overall cost to ensure as many tamariki as possible have the opportunity to participate.
+If you have more than one child eligible to participate in the camp please discuss the cost with their class teacher.

 Some of the activities that will be available for your child may include: